-It is not the necessary but the beautiful that appeared first.
+It is not the Necessary but the Beautiful that appeared first.
 Not the food containers, but the figurines.
-Archeologists unearthed older clay figurines than earthenware.
+Archaeologists unearthed older clay figurines than earthenware.
 Even more: the earthenware was not only functional but also decorated with geometric incisions.
 No matter the continent, people invented pottery almost together with decorating patterns.
 (Paleo) beauty comes first.

 The earliest clay artefacts, which we undeniably recognize as art, have been discovered in a village near Brno (Czech Republic), in Dolni Vestonice.
 An abundance of animal and human figurines show us that people inhabiting the earth some 27.000 years ago took time (even pleasure, who knows?) to produce clay objects that were not satisfying urgent needs.
 It might well be the case that figurines fulfilled a need unknown to us, maybe some spiritual need.
 Yet, in that freezing weather (don’t forget that they were experiencing the Last Glacial Maximum) food and shelter seem top-priority, don’t they?